-Policy Name: Safe and Vault Combinations Policy Number: 14.9 Is this policy new, being reviewed/revised, or deleted?
-Review/Revise Date of last revision, if applicable: 1/28/2020 Unit(s) Responsible for Policy Implementation: Vice President for Finance and Administration Purpose of Policy (what does it do): This policy requires current combinations for safes or vaults holding cash, checks, or other valuables to be on file in the office of the vice president for finance and administration.
-Reason for the addition, revision, or deletion (check all that apply): ☐ Scheduled Review ☐ Change in law ☐ Response to audit finding ☐ Internal Review ☐ Other, please explain: Please complete the appropriate section: Specific rationale for new policy: N/A Specific rationale for each substantive revision: No changes.
-Specific rationale for deletion of policy: N/A Additional Comments: Reviewers: Judi Kruwell, Associate Vice President for Finance and Administration Gina Oglesbee, Vice President for Finance and Administration Damon Derrick, General Counsel
+Policy Name: Safe and Vault Com binations Policy Number: 14.9 Is this policy new, being reviewed l/revised, or deleted?
+Review/Revise Date of last revision, if applicable e: 1/28/2020 Unit(s) Responsible for Policy Im plementation: Vice Pr esident for Finance and Administration • • • • • • • • • • • • • • • • • • • • , , current combinations for safes or vaults office of the vice president for finance Reason for the addition, revision, Scheduled Review or deletion (check all Change in law ☐ Internal Review Other, please exp lain: Please complete the appropriate se ection: Specific rationale for new policy: N/A Specific rationale for each substa ntive revision: No cha nges.
+Specific rationale for deletion of p policy: N/A Additional Comments: Reviewers: Judi Kruwell, Associate Vice President for I Gina Oglesbee, Vice President for I Damon Derrick, General Counsel